NLESC-JCER/cpp2wasm/README.md

   return {'root': root, 'guess': guess, 'epsilon':epsilon}
 ```

-Instead of running the calculation when the submit button is pressed.
-We will submit the calculation task to the task queue by using the `.delay()` function.
+Instead of running the calculation when the submit button is pressed, we will submit the calculation task to the task queue by using the `.delay()` function.
 The submission will return a job identifier we can use later to get the status and result of the job.
 The web browser will redirect to a url with the job identifier in it.

 ```{.python #py-submit}